 The story of this fascinating organ is both inspiring and, pardon the pun, eye-opening!

 Before looking at the eye in the light of evolution, we must first understand how the eye functions and what systems are in place to allow photons to become an image.
 But you may wonder: what is a photon?

 The whole universe is made up of tiny, microscopic (or even smaller) particles.
 The combination of these particles is what constitutes matter—the universe in which we live.
 One of these basic “particles” is a photon.
 Photons originate in the sun and are what we perceive as light.
 Without photons, there is no light!

 The way different objects reflect photons determines how colors, textures and surfaces are perceived.
 Everything we see is based on how substances absorb and reflect photons.

-The graphic “Inside the Eye” provides a microscopic view of the eye.
 We have not yet addressed how the brain interacts with the eye, or any of the corrective measures the eye undertakes when it detects a problem.
-But before going into that, the following is the detailed representation of what really happens when a “pellet” comes in contact with the surface of the retina.
+But before going into that, the following is a detailed representation of what really happens when a “pellet” comes in contact with the surface of the retina.